Elin-Modding-Resources/Elin.Docs/articles/100_Mod Documentation/Custom Whatever Loader/EN/Character/1_talks.md

 - `if` / `if2`: the condition to check before executing this line.
 If `if2` column is also present, then both `if` and `if2` need to be satisfied.
 - `action`: the action to execute.
 - `param`: the parameters for the action.
 - `actor`: The current line speaker.
 Only fill this when you want to introduce multiple character conversation.
 Defaults to `tg`.
+Append `?` to show as `???`.
 - `id`: unique id for this line, this is only and mandatory for `text` lines.
 - `text` / `text_JP` / `text_EN`: the actual dialog content in this line. `text_JP` and `text_EN` is self explanatory, `text` is for other languages(**CWL switches sheet by the LandMod/ subfolder**, so you should put the localized texts in the `text` cell).